 A commandment is a decree given by a higher power, a divine order, God’s words… and although I have been accused of having a God complex from time to time, I don’t want to come across as having one.
 So perhaps to call these ‘my commandments‘ is a bit strong, maybe I should say these are ‘my suggestions‘ but where is the fun and controversy in that?
 So let’s stick with my original title and give my critics something to moan about…

-These ‘commandments’ are based on my observations, interactions and experiences, and are heavily influenced by a few great physios I’ve worked with over the years.
-Those physios whose moral compasses have been straight and true.
-Those physios who have sensible reason and rationale in a profession that is swamped with the just opposite.
-Those physios who taught me the real ‘art’ of great physiotherapy isn’t in the hands but rather the head and the heart.
+These ‘commandments’ are based on my observations, interactions and experiences, and are heavily influenced by the few great physios I’ve worked with over the years.
+Those whose moral compasses have been straight and true.
+Those who have reason and rationale in a profession that is swamped with the just opposite.
+Those who taught me the real ‘art’ of great physiotherapy isn’t in the hands but rather the head and the heart.

-This blog is also heavily influenced by the many other therapists who I have discussed, debated and argued with, who have caused me to think and reflect long and hard on my views, opinions, beliefs and biases.
+They are also heavily influenced by the many others who I have discussed, debated and argued with, who have caused me to think and reflect long and hard on my views, opinions, beliefs and biases.

-So without further ado here are my 10 commandments for physiotherapists!
+So here are my 10 commandments of physiotherapy!

 When I say passive treatments, I mean anything that involves a patient lying down on a treatment couch and having something pressed, pulled, poked, rubbed, cracked, needled, and when I say less, I mean less use of and less promotion of!

-Commandment No 2: You can’t go wrong getting strong!
+Commandment 2: You can’t go wrong getting strong!